Welcome to today's edition of the Rush 24-7 podcast.

 They have to come up with ways to make the worthless worth something.

-So they create all these new derivatives, credit default swaps, package these mortgages security, sell them and sell them as long as the boom's going great, and everybody seems to be making money, it seems to be going fine.
+So they create all these new derivatives, credit default swaps, package these mortgages, securities, sell them and sell them as long as the boom's going great.

 And everybody was making a mistake at the same time because basic foundational principles are being ignored.

-You cannot loan money to people that can't pay it back and survive, as the lender.
+You cannot loan money to people that can't pay it back and survive as the lender.

-If you pass it up to somebody else down the line and they pass it off, at some point it's going to come due, and it has.
+At some point, if you pass off your horrible business experience of loaning lots of people money that they can never pay back, if you pass it off to somebody else down the line and they pass it off, at some point it's going to come due and it has.

 The debate most clearly is about what is the best way to provide prosperity for the greatest number of people in the world.